zudochkin/awesome-newsletters/README.md

 - [TypeScript Weekly](https://www.typescript-weekly.com/).
 The best TypeScript links every week, right in your box.
 - [JSter](http://jster.net/blog).
 No nonsense list of curated JavaScript links to your mailbox once every two weeks.
 [Subscribe](https://us7.list-manage.com/subscribe?u=ed40c0084a0c5ba31b3365d65&id=ec6f32bf5e).
 - [Best of JavaScript](https://weekly.bestofjs.org/) Weekly rankings about the most popular open-source projects related to Node.js and the web platform.
+- [JavaScript Kicks](https://javascriptkicks.com/) Curated list of the top-rated articles from the community of JavaScript developers sent weekly.
 #### React

 - [ReactJS Newsletter](http://reactjsnewsletter.com/).
 The free, weekly newsletter of the best React.js news and articles.